Kitware/CDash/docs/docker.md

 ## Configuration

 ### Why so many YAML files?
 You may have noticed that CDash's `docker compose` configuration is [split across multiple files](https://docs.docker.com/compose/extends/).
-The allows us to support various workflows (production vs. development, local vs MinIO storaage, etc) while minimizing code duplication.
+The allows us to support various workflows (production vs. development, local vs MinIO storage) while minimizing code duplication.

 For example, to use MinIO instead of local storage, pass `-f docker/docker-compose.minio.yml` to the `docker compose` commands mentioned in this document.